cyx/sarama-cluster-tester/README.md

 ### consumer=1

-With consumer=1, we're consistently able to arrive at the expected sum.
+With consumer=1, we're consistently able to arrive at the expected outcome, with all N keys having all M bits set.

 ### consumer>1